Lunatics (painting)

-Lunatics is a 2002 painting by the Norwegian painter Odd Nerdrum.
+Lunatics is a 2002 oil on canvas painting by the Norwegian painter Odd Nerdrum.
 It depicts a barren landscape with a number of nude or semi-nude people wearing headgears such as crowns and helmets.
 In their 2014 catalogue note, Sotheby's described the painting as "a quintessential example of Nerdrum's large-scale allegories, presenting a sense of the apocalyptic".

 A detail from the painting was used on the cover for Nerdrum's 2009 book How We Cheat Each Other.

 Description

 A total of ten people sit scattered on the ground in a barren landscape.
 There are pebbles on the ground and rocky hills in the background.
 Some of the figures are nude, while others wear simple leather cloaks.
 The figures wear headgears associated with authority: crowns, helmets and fancy hats.
 One man in the foreground has a shield, while a figure in the far back is armed with a rod or spear.

 The painting is signed "Nerdrum".
 It is dated "2001–2" on the left overlap and titled "Lunatics" on the right overlap.